gabytloz/learn-to-program/readme.md

 How to use (info for newbie)
 ------
 If for some reason you are new to programing and you ended up here, you'll probably get disappointed.
-I did some changes to the exercises that make them intuitive for newbies (adding constants and functions since the first program is a good example) but too stupid for experienced programmers.
+I did some changes to the exercises that make them unfriendly for newbies (adding constants and functions since the first program is a good example) but that still are too stupid for experienced programmers.
 Still, you are free to check my approach.

 These work on the terminal, so what you'll need: